NLnetLabs/routinator/source/manual-page.rst

       will be constructed using the components of the requested URI.
 For the responses to the notification files, the timestamp is appended to the path to make it possible to distinguish the series of requests made over time.

-rrdp-disable-gzip
-      A boolean value that determines whether the gzip transfer encoding should be disabled in RRDP requests.
-If the option is missing, gzip will be used.

 max-object-size
       An integer value that provides a limit for the size of individual objects